iamatulsingh/self-driving-car/README.md

 conda env create -f environment-gpu.yml
 ```

-Or you can manually install the required libraries (see the contents of the environemnt*.yml files) using pip.
+Or you can manually install the required libraries using `pip install -r requirements.txt`.

 ## Usage